ciaran-finnegan/secret-sharer-client/src/containers/Privacy.md

 There are a number of different types of cookies, however, our website uses:

 - Functionality – Cloud People LLC uses these cookies so that we recognize you on our website and remember your previously selected preferences.
 These could include what language you prefer and location you are in.
 A mix of first-party and third-party cookies are used.
-- Advertising – Cloud People LLC uses these cookies to collect information about your visit to our website, the content you viewed, the links you followed and information about your browser, device, and your IP address.
-Cloud People LLC sometimes shares some limited aspects of this data with third parties for advertising purposes.
-We may also share online data collected through cookies with our advertising partners.
-This means that when you visit another website, you may be shown advertising based on your browsing patterns on our website.
+- Analytics - Cloud People LLC uses these cookies so that we can manage,report and forecast use  of the website.
+These could include what language you prefer and location you are in.
+A mix of first-party and third-party cookies are used.

 **How to manage cookies**